kosall5220/sep10-freedom-project/blog/entry06.md

  <div class="card text-bg-dark mb-5">
     <div class="card-body">
 ```
 This code created a [card](https://getbootstrap.com/docs/5.2/components/card/) inside the carousel.
-In the card I put the In the card I put the details about each device and an image of it.
+In the card, I put details about each device and an image of it.

 This is the code I used for the arrows and indicaters.